boredofwords/SMPD/README.md

 # POLICE EFFECTIVENESS & BIASES (Data Science, Politics, and Police)

-this is an active work in progress
+This is an active work in progress: [Kaggle Notebook](https://www.kaggle.com/motherofdata/smpd-arrest-data)

 ## JUST SOME BACKGROUND
 The intersection of science, politics, personal opinion, and social policy can be rather complex.
 This junction of ideas and disciplines is often rife with controversies, strongly held viewpoints, and agendas that are often [more based on belief than on empirical evidence](https://en.wikipedia.org/wiki/Global_warming_controversy).
 Data science is particularly important in this area since it provides a methodology for examining the world in a pragmatic fact-first manner, and is capable of providing insight into some of the most important issues that we face today.